May 13, 2017; revised November 4, 2017; March 20, 2021; January 15, 2022; December 8, 2022

 - That person can only touch the walls.
 He cannot see, hear, smell, or taste anything.

 - But touch is not the only sensory experience he has.
 He can think about anything he wants to.
-He can think about past events and think about what can take place in the future.
+He can think about past events and what can take place in the future.

 - Those thoughts do not come at random but due to kamma vipāka.
 Of course, one can willingly recall them too.
 They are one’s memories and future hopes, among others.
 That is the part that most people don’t even consider.